JohnAeris/Dota2Dict-App/README.md

 <h5>V1.0.0</h5>

 <h3>ABOUT</h3>
-<p>This application is like a dictionary that provides information about dota 2 heroes, items, and game updates.</p>
+<p>This application is a dictionary that provides information about dota 2 heroes, items, and game updates.</p>

 <h3>MOTIVATION</h3>